asmotor/asmotor/doc/Symbols.md

 MyCounter   SET 0
 MyCounter   =   MyCounter+1 ;Increment MyCounter
 ```

+Like labels, constants can also be exported - if the chosen object format supports it.

 ### <a name="rs_symbols"></a> RS symbols
 Integer symbols are often used to define the offsets of structure members or enumerations.
 While the ```EQU``` instruction can be used for this it quickly becomes cumbersome when adding, reordering or removing members from the structure.
 The assembler provides a group of instructions to make this easier, the ```RS``` group of instructions.